Managing food allergies and anaphylaxis

-The beginning of university or college represents a new chapter for high school graduates, eager to start the next phase of their academic journey.
-As students move to more independent study and living situations, they need to quickly learn how to navigate much larger and more complex systems.
-Students with potentially life-threatening allergies have the additional responsibility of managing their medical condition in a new setting.
-This is the reality for approximately 150,000 students enrolled in more than 225 Canadian universities and colleges that are affected by food allergies.
+As high school students move to university or college with more independent study and living situations, they need to quickly learn how to navigate much larger and more complex systems.
+Students with serious allergies have the additional responsibility of managing their medical condition in a new setting.
+Approximately 150,000 students enrolled in more than 225 Canadian universities and colleges that are affected by food allergies.

-While students are expected to manage their food or other severe allergies, your institution can assist by fostering a supportive and inclusive campus environment — creating a safe setting for the students to disclose their allergies and providing services and supports for managing risks.
+While students are expected to manage their potentially life-threatening allergies, your institution can assist by fostering a supportive and inclusive campus environment — creating a safe setting for the students to disclose their allergies and providing services and supports for managing risks.

-Our deepest gratitude goes out to our funders for their generous support of this initiative: Sean Delaney Memorial Golf Classic, The Walter & Maria Schroeder Foundation, TD Securities, Scotiabank Group, SATOV, Pfizer Canada, Williams Wilson Sherport Foundation, and Peanut Bureau of Canada.
+Our deepest gratitude goes out to our funders for their generous support of our post-secondary guide initiative: Sean Delaney Memorial Golf Classic, The Walter & Maria Schroeder Foundation, TD Securities, Scotiabank Group, SATOV, Pfizer Canada, Williams Wilson Sherport Foundation, and Peanut Bureau of Canada.

 In this section: